LiamKeeble/powR/README.md

 # Usage

-All functions currently take only two arguments: n= sample size of a proposed study, f = effect size for a proposed study, and iter = number of iterations of model simulations for functions where this is necessary.
+All functions currently take only two to three arguments: n= sample size of a proposed study, f = effect size for a proposed study, and iter = number of iterations of model simulations for functions where this is necessary.

 Functions currently allow simulation of a linear model with a single predictor that returns a summary table for that analysis, a simulation of a linear model with a single predictor that returns a p-value only for that analysis, power analysis for a analysis involving a linear model with a single predictor, and a density plot for p values of a proposed analysis.